Remembering Nell McCafferty – Rosita Sweetman, Muire McCallion and Ailbhe Smyth in conversation with Eoin McNamee

 A Derry woman and civil rights activist, she was present on Bloody Sunday in 1972, when paratroopers shot dead 14 civil rights protesters in Derry.
 “It is not a myth that all of us there were changed for evermore by the experience; it is a fact,” she wrote later.
 “It is in the Derry air.
 It is limned in our blood.”

 Fellow founder of the Irish Women’s Liberation Movement, writer Rosita Sweetman met Nell at a time when “down south we were politely attempting to extricate ourselves from the deathly embrace of Catholicism and respectability”.
 Muire McCallion feels that Nell belonged to the Bogside in Derry and remembers her firebrand aunt with great affection.
 Ailbhe Smyth recalls Nell McCafferty as a feminist and an activist who cared deeply for those who were marginalised.
-This promises to be a very special event.

 Tickets €14/€12 from glór box office on 065 6843103 or online here